 - Sort of applies to DC Comics villain Solomon Grundy, who was (re)born on a Monday (and thus named after the famous nursery rhyme.)

 - Superman had a voodoo themed villain named Baron Sunday, presumably after the loa Baron Samedi, also known as Baron Saturday.

 - There is Thursday and Friday (from Robinson Crusoe's character, Friday) from the Mickey Mouse Comic Universe.

 - The Akutare brothers in Pretty Cure Perfume Preppy, Getsuyo, Kayo and Suiyo, are named after the Japanese words for Monday, Tuesday and Wednesday (Getsuyoubi, Kayoubi and Suiyoubi).

 - Robinson Crusoe's native friend, Friday.
 Guess what day of the week they met?
-(Hint: It was Friday)
+(Hint: It was Friday) And any parody thereof.

 - The Thursday Next books, of course.
 The eponymous heroine aside, her mother is Wednesday Next, her son is Friday Next, and her daughter is Tuesday Next.